-Formal expert reports as described above are required only for experts who are retained or specially employed to provide expert testimony, or whose duties as an employee of the party regularly involve giving expert testimony.
-For other types of experts, such as treating physicians, police officers, or accident investigators, the party who intends to offer that expert must disclose the subject matter on which the expert is expected to present expert testimony and a summary of the facts and opinions to which the witness is expected to testify.
+The amendments also address the issue of testimony from experts other than those who are retained or specially employed to provide expert testimony, or whose duties as an employee regularly involve giving expert testimony.
+For these types of experts, such as treating physicians, police officers, or accident investigators, the party who intends to offer that expert must disclose the subject matter on which the expert is expected to testify and a summary of the facts and opinions to which the witness is expected to testify.
+Because a party who expects to offer such testimony cannot compel such a witness to prepare a written report, further discovery must be done by deposition, subject to the same limitations as other expert depositions.